 Iron and manganese, which are naturally present in Concord’s groundwater, cause the sediment and color.
 It is recommended not to ingest (drink, cook, or prepare baby formula with) discolored water, but it is safe for activities such as bathing and dishwashing.

 Every neighborhood gets flushed roughly every other year.
 Additional flushing is conducted if sediment historically has built up in certain neighborhoods or if a large amount of customers in a certain area have had problems.
 A well-designed flushing program does not require water to flow from every hydrant.
 Our goal is to flush water mains, not hydrants.

 Public notification of the flushing is key to minimizing disturbances in customers’ homes.
 CPW publicizes the flushing schedule and general areas expected to be impacted one to two weeks before the flushing starts.
-Look for this information in the Concord Journal, Concord Cable TV (channel 8), and on this website.
+Look for this information in the Concord Journal, Concord Cable TV (channel 8), Email News and Notices and on this website.
 It is important to remember that flushing can cause discoloration in other areas of Town not directly being flushed and street listings published only indicate the general areas being worked in.